ArcticaProject/WebSites.WWW/content/markdown/community/gitlab/index.md

 $ git clone git@git.arctica-project.org:<group>/<git-project>.git
 ```

-So, for example, the ``build.git`` repositories in the nx-X11-rebase group can be cloned like this:
+So, for example, the ``build.git`` repository in the nx-X11-rebase group can be cloned like this:

 ```